xeronimus/license-buddy/README.md

 Include License Buddy in your CI build to

 1. Write a report of used licenses
-2. Check against a recommended (opinionated!) list of license.
+2. Check against a configured list of license.
 If a license is used that is not whitelisted, fail your build.

 For details see the specific implementations...